-in Fig. 6A.
+Next we addressed the question of whether strain-specific clusters were also enriched in proteins of specific functional categories.
+Figure 6A shows classification of proteins present in each of the 7 clusters into different functional classes.
+The percentage distribution of these functional categories is shown in Figure 6A.
 This analysis yielded a few puzzling revelations.
-For example, cluster 5, whose proteins showed significant down-regulation in JAL compared with other strains, had a maximum number of genes belonging to lipid metabolism, intermediary metabolism, and hypoxia, which are considered to be critical for improved survival of pathogen in host (41).
-In contrast, cell wall-related proteins in clusters 1 and 2 were up-regulated in JAL.
-Notably, we observed that seven members of the Esx family were also part of clusters 1 and 2 (Fig. 5 and supplemental Table 8A).
-Surprisingly, we observed only 10 protein groups among the 257 that have shown similar expression patterns between JAL and BND strains (supplemental Table 8B).
-We also observed the down-regulation of the mce1 operon proteins in cluster 3, in the single drug-resistant BND strain in comparison with other strains, suggesting a possible compromise in lipid homeostasis.
-Thus K-cluster analysis provided a glimpse of the strain-specific protein profile variations, which can be used to address the differential behavior of these strains in terms of virulence, survival, and drug resistance.
+For example, cluster 5, whose proteins showed significant down regulation in JAL compared to other strains, had maximum number of genes belonging to lipid metabolism, intermediary metabolism and hypoxia which are considered to be critical for improved survival of pathogen in host (41).
+In contrast cell wall-related proteins in clusters 1 and 2 were up regulated in JAL.
+Notably, we observed that seven members of the Esx family were also part of clusters 1 & 2 (Fig 5 and Sup Table 8A).
+Surprisingly we observed only 10 protein groups among the 257 that have shown similar expression patterns between JAL and BND strains (Sup Table 8B).
+We also observed the down regulation of the mce1 operon proteins in cluster 3, in the single drug resistant BND strain in comparison with other strains, suggesting a possible compromise in lipid homeostasis.
+Thus K-cluster analysis provided a glimpse the strain specific protein profile of variations, which can be used to address the differential behavior of these strains in terms of virulence, survival and drug resistance.